piux2/learn_gno/index.md

 # Overview

-### Gnolang - Knowledge in Action
+### Gnolang - Turn Knowledge into Action

 Gno is part of the word gno.sis.
 Gno means knowlege and sis means action in greek.

-Gnolang is a lanuage solution that helps turn your knowlege in action.
+Gnolang is a language solution that helps turn your knowlege into action.

 It is a secure and easy to learn smart contract language.

 It inherits the "simple", "explicit", "orthogonal", "concurrent" properties from golang, and enables "secure" features suited for smart contract programming.

-### Gnoland - Apply knowledge
+### Gnoland - Apply your knowledge

 A blockchain that supports Gnolang natively.
 It is powred by tendermint classic, cosmos sdk and ibc.